nigelhorne/Config-Abstraction/README.md

 # DESCRIPTION

 `Config::Abstraction` is a flexible configuration management layer that sits above `Config::*` modules.
+It provides a simple way to layer multiple configuration sources with predictable merge order.
+It lets you define sources such as:

+- Perl hashes (in-memory defaults or dynamic values)
+- Environment variables (with optional prefixes)
+- Configuration files (YAML, JSON, INI, or plain key=value)
+- Command-line arguments

+Sources are applied in the order they are provided.
+Later sources override earlier ones unless a key is explicitly set to `undef` in the later source.

 In addition to using drivers to load configuration data from multiple file formats (YAML, JSON, XML, and INI), it also allows levels of configuration, each of which overrides the lower levels.